raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 The packages installed in this special build of the Raspberry Pi OS match the ones on the Flight OS installed on the Astro Pi units on the ISS.
 It essentially simulates the same setup as on board the ISS, down to the exact package versions.
 Making sure that your program runs without errors in this environment is the best way to ensure that your experiment passes our testing procedure and can run on the Astro Pis on the ISS without any modifications.

 When we receive your code, we will run it on the actual Flight OS.
-Hundreds of teams submit programs to the challenge each year and, unfortunately, we do not have the capacity to check for mistakes or debug complex code errors: if your program fails to run without errors when we test it on the Flight OS, your team will not progress to Phase 3 and your code will run on the ISS.
+Hundreds of teams submit programs to the challenge each year and, unfortunately, we do not have the capacity to check for mistakes or debug complex code errors: if your program fails to run without errors when we test it on the Flight OS, your team will not progress to Phase 3 and your code will not run on the ISS.

 So, to ensure that your entry has the best chance of success, it's important that you test as much as you can.
 Test your program thoroughly, debug any errors, and check it against the coding requirements.
 It’s especially important for you to consider any errors that could occur during your program’s run on the on-board Astro Pis’ Flight OS, such as file path errors or overwriting of files.